ZionX42/ucf-dev-milstone-project/README.md

 Barebone website template & boiler plate that (I also updated with the latest versions) from: https://m.w3newbie.com/d/tutorial-29.zip (Template Code can been seen at Initial Commit2, 13a42f9945d74651cb264b44e636df9b934ca81c)

-Base template forked from Code Institute: https://github.com/Code-Institute-Org/gitpod-full-template
+Base repository forked from Code Institute: https://github.com/Code-Institute-Org/gitpod-full-template

 ### Content:

-All the content that is written by me and the rest are ipsum auto generated on https://loremipsum.io/
+All the content is written by me and the rest are ipsum auto generated on https://loremipsum.io/

 ### Media: